Single-Particle Universality of the Many-Body Spectral Form Factor

 Thus far, this procedure can be applied with simple modifications to any random matrix ensemble; for example, Ref.~\cite{Liao2020} implemented a similar analysis for the GUE.
 However, the CUE has special properties which allow for an exact derivation of~\eqref{eq:ExactSFF} for any choice of $L$.
-In particular, the computation of the moments $\mathtt{r}_{n}(L,t)$ in this case can be mapped onto a combinatorial problem involving the embedding of hardcore particles into a one-dimensional system.
-Using this combinatorial representation, we have shown that the SFF satisfies the following factorization identity.
-Given a system size $L$ and a time $t$, write $L=Nt+r$ for some integers $N$ and $r\in\left[0,t-1\right]$; then,
+In particular, the computation of the moments can be mapped onto a combinatorial problem of hardcore particles in a one-dimensional system.
+Using this representation, we have shown that the SFF satisfies the following factorization identity.
+Given a system size $L$ and a time $t$, write $L=Nt+r$ for some integers $N$ and $r\in\left[0,t-1\right]$.
+Then

-Combined with a proof that $K_{\mU}(L,1) = L+1$, this is sufficient to reconstruct the claimed result~\eqref{eq:ExactSFF}.
+Combined with a proof that $K_{\mU}(L,1) = L+1$, this implies the claimed result~\eqref{eq:ExactSFF}.

-\lsec{Circular orthogonal and symplectic ensembles} The procedure for generating random non-interacting unitaries for the COE and CSE closely parallels the structure we employed for the CUE.
+\lsec{Other circular ensembles} The procedure for generating random unitaries for the COE and CSE closely parallels the structure we employed for the CUE.
 One simply draws a unitary from the appropriate circular ensemble, computes its eigenvalues, and uses them to define $\mU$ in Eq.~\eqref{eq:Udef}.
-These ensembles exhibit correlated single-particle quasienergies that are linearly related to the many-body quasienergies, so the scaling arguments for the CUE apply and we expect that
+These ensembles exhibit correlated single-particle quasienergies that are linearly related to the many-body quasienergies, so our scaling arguments apply and we expect that

-for an undetermined function $f$ which depends on the random matrix ensemble under consideration.
+for an undetermined function $f$ which depends on the random matrix ensemble.
 To study this, we have developed transfer matrix methods which compute the SFF exactly.
-These methods are derived in detail in our companion paper~\cite{OurPaper2}; here we simply present the results in Fig.~\ref{fig:K_COE_CSE}.
+These methods are derived in detail in Ref.~\cite{OurPaper2}; here we present numerical results in Fig.~\ref{fig:K_COE_CSE}.
 Our numerics indicate that the ansatz~\eqref{eq:scaling} achieves a scaling collapse for both the COE and CSE models.
-We leave it to future work to identify the SFF scaling functions.
+We leave it to future work to identify the scaling functions.

 \lsec{Comparison with non-interacting GUE fermions} While our main result~\eqref{eq:ExactSFF} holds only for the CUE, it serves as a useful baseline of comparison with other random matrix ensembles, particularly the GUE.
 Here we will provide a numerical comparison of their SFFs.
 To study the GUE, we follow the recipe of Ref.~\cite{Liao2020}.
-First, draw an $L\times L$ Hermitian matrix $h$ from the GUE and define the many-body fermion Hamiltonian,
+First, draw an $L\times L$ Hermitian matrix $h$ from the GUE and define the many-body fermion Hamiltonian